HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 - Rescore peaks

-	Use `get_datasets` to generate matrices of log2 Fold Enrichment scores, q-value scores, and count data for the master list of peaks.
+	Use `get_datasets` to generate matrices of log2 Fold Enrichment scores, q-value scores, and count (integer only) data for the master list of peaks.
 The log2FE and q-value scores can be plotted as heat maps with `plot_peak_figures.R`.
 The peaks may be evaluated for differential significance using the count data and an R package such as [DESeq2](https://www.bioconductor.org/packages/release/bioc/html/DESeq2.html).